myx666/CaseEncoder/README.md

-# CaseEncoder for EMNLP2023 Submission
+# CaseEncoder

+## Accepted by EMNLP2023
+CaseEncoder: A Knowledge-enhanced Pre-trained Model for Legal Case Encoding

 ## Before Start